anouarjlidi/AgateApps/docs/maps.md

 3. `EsterenMap.initialize()`: This function sets up the different Leaflet layers and components.
 4. `EsterenMap._mapOptions.loadedCallback()`: By default, this function loads **markers**, **routes**, **zones** and **transports**.

+The `_load()` function also has a localStorage cache system that allows using a frontend cache which makes the queries much faster (no more AJAX, actually).

 ## Services